GenoGenova/Project_Phoenix/README.md

 The **Lu AND Vincent Frame** is reserved for the team's manual ideas.
 AI contributions must stay outside that frame.

-## Website preview
+## Website

-Open [`Web Page`]([genogenova.github.io/Project_Phoenix/web/index.html]) in a browser to view the placeholder page.
-No installation or build step is required.
+Visit the [Project Phoenix website](https://genogenova.github.io/Project_Phoenix/web/index.html) to explore the game concept and visuals.
+No installation is required.

-This is a local preview; the website has not been deployed.

 ## Prototype setup